📅 Updated on March 23, 2026

-The complete official programming for Rock al Parque 2026 has not been published yet.
-For the most current and confirmed information, check directly the official Rock al Parque website or Idartes communications.
-These channels are the first to announce lineups, dates, and changes.
+The complete official programming for Rock al Parque 2026 has not yet been published.
+For updated information, check the official Rock al Parque website or Idartes communications.

 History and Significance of Rock al Parque in Bogotá